EvanHerman/timeline-express/readme.txt

 == Changelog ==

+= 1.2.8.1 - June 3rd, 2016 =
+- Re-added parameters removed from the announcement custom post type.
+- Fixed strange re-direct when viewing an announcement on the front-end, with 'Exclude Announcements from Site Searches' set to true.

 = 1.2.8 - June 3rd, 2016 =
 - Bump version.
 - Fix AJAX media library grid breaking.